hellogaga/hellogaga.github.io/_posts/2021-02-20-Install-Linux.markdown

 * run `virtualenv py_env`. `py_env` is the virtual environment name.
 * run `source py_env/bin/activate` to activate the virtual environment.
 * use `pip` or `pip3` to install required packages.
-* run `deactivat` to deactivate from the virtual environment.
+* run `deactivate` to deactivate from the virtual environment.

 ### Build a virtualenv with specific python version
 ```